-Ethics is not a financial term and conjures up difference images and responses by for different people and different responses.
+Ethics is not a financial term and conjures up different images and responses by for different people and different responses.
 Some in the audience may be thinking: of course, my institution is highly ethical—we have rules!
-Our legal team always ensures that we comply to all laws and regulations!
+Our legal team always ensures that we comply with all laws and regulations!
 We won a governance award the other day!

 Our values are printed and displayed in our headquarters!
 Our email signature tells the world that we are guided by good principles!
 Even more, we are renowned for training our staff rigorously on our code of conduct!

 While all these may be related to the core message of raising our ethical standards, I believe there is a need to think deeper, dig deeper, and be more earnest on this matter.

 While the business of defining ethics can be left to philosophers, we can agree on the more pedestrian description given by the renowned American humanist Aldo Leopold: “Ethical behavior is doing the right thing when no one else is watching even when doing the wrong thing is legal.”